FabianKu/server/README.md

-Server for Webapplication of the Board game Santorini
+Server for Webapplication of the board game Santorini